Canvas - Adding a Kaltura video quiz as a Canvas course assignment

 Additional information is available in Kaltura's document Kaltura Video Quiz Canvas Gradebook User Guide.

-- Complete a video quiz within an hour once they start it,
+- Complete a video quiz within four hours once they start it,

 - Complete it before the assignment's due date and "available until" date and time, and